 Earning the introductory yūdansha rank (shōdan) involves completing exhausting comprehensive exam before your instructor and a promotion board (yūdanshakai), which consists of at least two shōdan-ranked members.
-Additional degrees, which denote a degree of mastery of the material, are awarded by your dōjō's head instructor with the yūdanshakai's concurrence, based on your merit, dedication, contribution, and promotion of the art.
+Further ranks, which denote a degree of mastery of the material, are awarded by your dōjō's head instructor with the yūdanshakai's concurrence, based on your merit, dedication, contribution, and promotion of the art.

 Yūdansha ranking is indicated by wearing a black belt as part of their uniform.
 Some higher level black belts may choose to denote their rank by placing a stripe on their belt's tip for each degree.
 Some masters may choose to wear other belts.
 Within Goshin-Justu, the title of "Master" is reserved for those ranked yodan or higher.
 The title of "Grandmaster" is used very sparingly for teachers who have produced several master-ranked students.
 All black belts are to be respectfully addressed by everyone in the dōjō -- even by their superiors (e.g. "Mr. Jones.")

 Please be mindful that a black belt is not necessarily an expert.
-A 1st-degree black belt (shōdan) is someone who has learned the basics, but not mastered them; it is the karate equivalent of a high school diploma.
-The "shō-" in "shōdan" is a prefix that means "smaller / lesser" -- they are literally, a "lesser-dan"-- one who has achieved, but who has not made a name for themselves.
-The "black belts are experts" myth started in the 1950's, when there were few black belts in the US.
-People assumed the low yūdansha population was a result of the extreme difficulty of earning a black belt.
-In reality, there were few yūdansha because martial arts (and exercise in general) were not considered to be normal hobbies.
+A 1st-degree black belt (shōdan) is someone who has learned the material, but has not mastered it; a shōdan is the karate equivalent of a high school diploma.
+The "shō-" in "shōdan" is a prefix meaning "smaller/lesser" -- they are literally, a "lesser-dan"-- one who has achieved, but who has not made a name for themselves.
+The "black belts are experts" myth is a holdover from the 1950's, when there were few black belts in the US because martial arts (and exercise in general) were not considered to be normal hobbies.
 This general athletic ignorance caused people to assume that any physical skills were extremely difficult to learn.
-Earning a black belt requires more persistence than natural talent.
+Earning a black belt actually requires more persistence than natural talent.
 Martial arts are learned skills, no different than woodworking or playing the guitar.
-It is something that any reasonably-healthy person can accomplish with 5 ± 2 years of focused training.
+Black belt ranking is something which any reasonably-healthy person can accomplish with 5 ± 2 years of focused training.